fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DataLakeStore/v3.3.0/Remove-AzureRmDataLakeStoreAccount.md

 ```

 ### -Name
-Specifies the name of the account to remove.
+Specifies the name of the account that this cmdlet removes.

 ```yaml
 Type: String